-If you have never locked your keys in your vehicle, chances are one day you will.
+If you have never locked your keys in your car, chances are one day you will.
 We’ve all done it.
 One day you might get distracted, look away for a moment, and your car door shuts and locks behind you.
 You will pull on the handle, but the door will not open.
 You will check your pockets, and will not find your keys.
 At that precise moment, you realize you are locked out.

 You will frantically start looking through the vehicle windows.
 First, you will scan the front seat, then the back seat.
 Then you will look down at the floorboards, and finally, you will spot them.
 Less than a foot away, you see your keys dangling from the ignition.
 You would love to grab them and go, except there is a pane of glass and a locked door separating you from them.